 JVR has done a national analysis of jury awards for spinal nerve with disc damage.

-The study underscores is what every plaintiffs’ lawyer has figured out by osmosis if nothing else: age matters.
+The study underscores what every plaintiffs’ lawyer has figured out by osmosis, if nothing else: age matters.
 Young people recover much better than older people.

 Anyway, these are the numbers:

 In 2023, these numbers are higher.
 Twice as high, just like inflation?
 No.

 What Is a Spinal Nerve with Disc Injury?

 Several types of spinal nerve injuries can result from disc damage in the spine, including: